Part 1: To Market

 [Tomas wrote extensively about life outside his Home, and the ways it continually surprised him.
 On a farm, you see, when the sun’s up, you’re busy.]

 Finding no one in the hall, Tomas ventured down the stairs and entered the dining rom.
-Behind the bar, Sasha moved briskly to and fro, seeing to the needs of the two people sitting at the bar, while also cleaning and organizing her workspace behind it.
+Behind the bar, Sasha moved briskly about, seeing to the needs of the two people sitting at the bar, while also cleaning and organizing her workspace behind it.
 She smiled brightly when she saw Tomas.
 “Good morning!”

 He smiled back, though less brightly.
 “Morning.
 Is there still breakfast back there?”